Travel to Longyearbyen, Svalbard, Norway

 Airfare is not included in trip costs.
 Detailed logistical information and the contact information for our recommended flight-ticketing agent are included in the Trip Materials we will send you.
 Please let us know if you are arriving earlier or staying later in Longyearbyen, as we are happy to assist you with any extra overnights that you might want to arrange.

-Flights you (or a travel agent) book: Arrive in Longyearbyen, Svalbard, Norway (LYR) on June 30.
-Depart Longyearbyen, Svalbard (LYR) after 11:00am on July 11, as you disembark from the ship at 9:00am and we recommend at least one hour to check-in before departure.
+Flights you (or a travel agent) book: Arrive in Longyearbyen, Svalbard, Norway (LYR) on June 28.
+Depart Longyearbyen, Svalbard (LYR) after 11:00am on July 9, as you disembark from the ship at 9:00am and we recommend one hour to check-in before departure.

-With only twelve passenger cabins, our ship is smaller than most ships in Svalbard, allowing you to travel farther and into smaller inlets than other cruise ships.
-Our small group size gives you the flexibility to stay at perfect photographic moments to capture world-class images, thus you will see things other ships miss.
+With only twelve passenger cabins, our ship is smaller than most ships in Svalbard, allowing you to travel farther into smaller inlets than other ships.
+Our small group size gives you the flexibility to seize the moment and enjoy special wildlife encounters.
 With two leaders and only twelve passengers, you will receive plenty of individual attention.
-We also use two Zodiacs to allow plenty of room for you and your photography gear.
+And, with two Zodiacs, you have plenty of room for you and your photography gear.

-A decent amount of sea ice is present during this time, which provides a good platform to walk onto the shore.
+A decent amount of sea ice is usually still present, which provides a good platform to walk onto the shore.
 When this “ice platform” melts, it is almost impossible to climb onto the shore and over the shoreline banks, which decreases the number of landing possibilities.
-Polar bears stay with the sea ice and actively look for and hunt seals, thus providing opportunities to see them.
-Also, very large seabird colonies nest along the cliffs during this time of year.
+Polar bears stay with the sea ice and actively look for and hunt seals, thus providing more opportunities to see them.
+Large seabird colonies also are nesting along the cliffs.

-Because our two expeditions visit the archipelago back to back, spanning four weeks, your wildlife encounters will not vary much, but the July expedition may have slightly more opportunities to see wildflowers.
+Because our two expeditions visit the archipelago back-to-back, spanning four weeks, your wildlife encounters will not vary much, but the July expedition may have slightly more opportunities for wildflowers.

 Don’t let a fear of seasickness scare you away!
 For all but the most sensitive, seasickness is rarely a problem in this region.
 It’s a good idea to bring medication if you get seasick or are unsure, but you may find that you do not need it after a couple days once you have your “sea legs.”
 Even those who have experienced seasickness reported that the incredible wildlife and overall experience were well worth the temporary discomfort.
 Read our suggestions for coping with seasickness and contact us if you have any concerns.